Klamath River: Dam removal

 The first dam to be removed was Copco No. 2 in October 2023.
 The reservoirs behind Iron Gate, Copco No. 1 and J.C.
 Boyle dams were drained in January–March 2024, and the dams themselves were demolished by August 2024.
 This represents the largest dam removal project conducted in the US to date.
 During and immediately after the removal process, the river experienced a temporary drop in water quality and increase in turbidity as accumulated sediments behind the dams were flushed out.
 In March 2024, a large die-off of hatchery Chinook salmon occurred when they were released upstream of Iron Gate Dam.
 The fish are believed to have succumbed to gas bubble disease when they passed through the temporary diversion tunnel used to drain Iron Gate reservoir; water flowing through the tunnel had a much greater level of turbulence than expected.

 Restoration work was already ongoing prior to and during dam removal, and is planned to continue for several years afterward.
 Restoration is being conducted by Resource Environmental Solutions (RES) under the direction of KRRC.
 This involves revegetating 2200 acre of newly exposed land in drained reservoirs, stabilizing sediment to prevent erosion, restoring the river's main channel as well as 3.4 mi of tributaries within the reservoir zones to improve fish passage, and monitoring water quality all the way to the river's mouth.
 On October 17, 2024, the first fall-run Chinook salmon was observed in the Upper Klamath Basin in Oregon.

+In 2025, the numbers of fish returning to the Upper Klamath Basin jumped, with the California Department of Fish and Wildlife reporting salmon reoccupying nearly every corner of their historical habitat.
+For the first time in over 100 years, tagged Chinook were spotted at the confluence of the Sprague River and Williamson River, above Upper Klamath Lake.